radioglaciology/radarfilmstudio/docs/readme.md

 Now you can test if you're able to login by going to `localhost/adminer`.

 If that worked, you may want to pull the production database down so you can test on a local snapshot of it.
-See "Database backup and restore" below.
+See the "Pulling the production database to your local dev environment" section of the [production database docs](production_database_backup_restore.md) page.

 #### Other local postgresql help